 Healthy Relationships in Adolescence

 During adolescence, young people learn how to form safe and healthy relationships with friends, parents, teachers, and romantic partners.
-Both boys and girls often try on different identities and roles during this time, and relationships contribute to their development.
+Both adolescent males and females often try on different identities and roles during this time, and relationships contribute to their development.
 Peers, in particular, play a big role in identity formation, but relationships with caring adults – including parents, mentors, and coaches – are also important for adolescent development.
-Often, the parent-adolescent relationship is the one relationship that informs how a young person handles other relationships.
+Often, the parent-adolescent relationship is the one that informs how a young person handles other relationships.
 Unfortunately, adolescents sometimes develop unhealthy relationships and experience or exhibit bullying or dating violence.

 Content last reviewed on March 25, 2019